geek-cookbook/geek-cookbook/manuscript/recipes/restic.md

     The example above restores the **entire** `/var/data` folder (*minus any exclusions*).
 To restore just a subset of data, add the `-i <regex>` argument, i.e. `-i plex`

-## Chef's Notes 📓
+[^1]: The `/var/data/restic/restic.exclude` exists to provide you with a way to exclude data you don't care to backup.

-1. The `/var/data/restic/restic.exclude` exists to provide you with a way to exclude data you don't care to backup.
+[^2]: A recent benchmark of various backup tools, including Restic, can be found [here](https://forum.duplicati.com/t/big-comparison-borg-vs-restic-vs-arq-5-vs-duplicacy-vs-duplicati/9952).
-2. A recent benchmark of various backup tools, including Restic, can be found [here](https://forum.duplicati.com/t/big-comparison-borg-vs-restic-vs-arq-5-vs-duplicacy-vs-duplicati/9952).
+[^3]: A paid-for UI for Restic can be found [here](https://forum.restic.net/t/web-ui-for-restic/667/26).

-3. A paid-for UI for Restic can be found [here](https://forum.restic.net/t/web-ui-for-restic/667/26).
+--8<-- "recipe-footer.md"